 Students often become despondent after not meeting with success in securing a job after one or two applications.
-This can be compounded after being ‘rejected’ at interview for a desired job.
+This can be compounded after being ‘rejected’ at an interview for the desired job.
 The temptation is to ‘give up’ or think your skills or qualities are not good enough to merit employment.

 Such an attitude can have tragic consequences and can lead to a defeatist attitude.
 With the fiftieth anniversary of Churchill’s funeral, talk of facing defeat and how to avoid it is apt.
 Churchill as Britain’s Prime minister throughout most of the second world war, faced what seemed like a tsunami of Nazi victories.
 The temptation to seek peace and surrender to the Nazis was always countered by the Churchill himself.
 His attitude was best summed up by one of his famous quotes ‘when in hell, you keep going’.